myCalculator.us

 How the Calorie Calculator Works

 Our calculator uses the Mifflin-St Jeor equation, which is considered one of the most accurate methods for estimating BMR in healthy individuals.
-This equation takes into account your biological sex, age, height, and weight to calculate your baseline metabolic rate.
+This equation takes into account your biological sex, age, height, and weight to calculate your baseline metabolic rate - the number of calories your body burns at rest.

 BMR Calculation Formula